An Intuitionistic Formula Hierarchy Based on High-School Identities: Proof Rules as Equalities

 where $p$ denotes a prime formula.
 The variables $p, b, c, d, e$, possibly with indexing subscripts, will always be used to stand for members of the corresponding class.
 The unit $1$ (i.e. the formula $\top$) is not a prime formula, but rather denotes the nullary product $\prod_{i=1}^0 b_i^{c_i}$.

-The formal definitions from Figure~\ref{fig:norm} are a beautified transcription of definitions implementent using the Coq proof assistant.\footnote{For the curious reader, the formalization is available at \url{http://github.com/dankoi/metamath/tree/master/highschool}.} The function $\enf{-}$ is defined simultaneously with the $\enfpos{-}$-function, whose purpose is to guarantee the desired ordering of HSI's, i.e. that equation (\ref{hsi:distr}) is not applied at the base of exponentiation before equation (\ref{hsi:exp:2}).
-It uses the operations $\nplus{}{}, \ntimes{}{}, \distrib{}{}, \distribone{}{}, \explog{}{}$, and $\explogone{}{}$.
+The formal definitions from Figure~\ref{fig:norm} are a mathematical notation for definitions implemented~\cite{formalisation} using the Coq proof assistant.
+The function $\enf{-}$ is defined simultaneously with the $\enfpos{-}$-function, whose purpose is to guarantee the desired ordering of HSI's, i.e. that equation (\ref{hsi:distr}) is not applied at the base of exponentiation before equation (\ref{hsi:exp:2}).
+It uses operations $\nplus{}{}, \ntimes{}{}, \distrib{}{}, \distribone{}{}, \explog{}{}$, and $\explogone{}{}$.
 The intuition behind these operations is as follows.

 The function $\nplus{}{}$ turns a binary plus (disjunction) into an $n$-ary one, more precisely, it flattens a tree of binary $\plus$-constructors into a tail-inductive list, i.e. a list with all the $\plus$-s associated to the right, $c_1\plus(c_2\plus(c_3\plus(\cdots+c_n)))$.
 The function $\ntimes{}{}$ does the analogous thing for multiplication (conjunction).